metermd/keyslime/README.md

     amount of time between 0 seconds and 3 minutes when it wakes up before retrieving keys.
   * `keyslime-louis` generates 24 hours of past keys on first launch (or whenever they don't exist).
-This is to avoid special cases in both component's code, and to allow for stable configuration.  (e.g., an nginx configuration file referencing 24 symlinks instead of a variable amount of symlinks, some of which won't exist and will stop nginx from launching.)
+This is to avoid corner cases in both component's code, and to allow for stable configuration.
+(E.g., an nginx configuration file referencing 24 symlinks instead of a variable amount of symlinks, some of which won't exist.
 These key files, which are only 48 bytes of random data, are harmless unless you're the type of person who worries about the SHAs of git commits *accidentally* colliding.
   * Keyslime's functionality is so intertwined with its operating system and network environment that it's really hard to add meaningful tests.
 Once everything is mocked, what's left is too trivial to really do any good.
 If